Haibane Renmei: Production

 Having started to write The Haibane of Old Home, Abe was approached by producer Yasuyuki Ueda, with whom he had previously collaborated on Serial Experiments Lain as a character designer, who proposed turning it into an anime.
-The production was completed in a relatively short time, lasting in whole approximately six months.
-By May 2002 Abe had finished writing the initial plot for the series, and the production of later episodes continued while the series had started airing.
+The series was animated by Radix Ace Entertainment and completed in a relatively short time, lasting in whole approximately six months.
+By May 2002, Abe had finished writing the initial plot for the series, and the production of later episodes continued while the series had started airing.
+Abe was still writing the script for the final episode after episode 7 had aired; a producer from Radix told Abe that the finale would be a recap episode if the script was not finished in two days' time.

 Akira Takada is credited as the sole character designer, but the designs for the main cast, along with the overall visual style of the series, were drawn from the original dōjinshi.
 In an interview, Abe noted that the main character Rakka's design had changed the most during the course of the development, becoming rather different from his own drawings.

 Music

 Kow Otani composed the original musical score for the series, including the opening theme "Free Bird".
 The score, described as a blend of 17th-century music, Celtic, and Jazz, predominantly features instrumentals with a strong reliance on traditional Western instruments such as guitar, piano, flutes, and drums.
 The ending theme "Blue Flow" was performed by Masumi Itou.